These are the most expensive houseplants in the world

-What does the word ‘auction’ bring to your mind?
-While many would say paintings or jewellery, others may say gadgets or books, but only a few or none may say plants.
-Yes, you read that right!
-Plants are auctioned, too.
-For instance, a Rhaphidophora tetrasperma plant was sold for a whopping amount of USD 19,297 (RM 84945.39) on a New Zealand-based popular auction site Trade Me.
+What does the word ‘auction’ bring to mind?
+While many would say paintings and jewellery, or whisky and books, only a few will recognise that plants too, go under the hammer.
+Yes, you read that right – plants are auctioned too, and they can fetch a fortune.
+For instance, a Rhaphidophora tetrasperma plant was sold for a whopping amount of US$19,297 (approx. S$26,720) on a New Zealand-based popular auction site Trade Me.
 Native to Malaysia and Thailand, it was the most expensive plant to be sold on the website as per a June 2021 CNN report.

 What makes these houseplants expensive?